 The website on Bildungsserver provides a good introduction, if you know a little German.
 The referenced institutional websites are partly available also in English.

-Please understand that the Communications Technology Programme cannot make any recommendations or endorsements for any of these institutions.
+Please understand that the Communication and Information Technology Programme cannot make any recommendations or endorsements for any of these institutions.
 The article is solely provided as a service to you.

 Tuition fees for international students

 The Ministry of Science, Research and the Arts Baden-Württemberg has introduced tuition fees for international students (Non-EU citizens) coming to Baden-Württemberg for academic studies.
 From winter semester 2017/18 onwards, international students must pay tuition fees amounting to 1,500 EUR per semester.
 Please find further information at UULM Study, Application and enrolment or on the Ministry's website.

 International Students International English Language Testing System